emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  September 26th Meetup
+#  October 31st Meetup

-The next meetup is on September 26th.
+The next meetup is on October 31st.
 Come visit us at the usual location.

-<b>Michael</b> will present <b>"Thread-safe Tramp"</b> - an overview
-over thread programming in Emacs followed by asynchronous file operations with Tramp.

 As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for